 The fundamental problem here is that the joint texture atlass used by each model in the same drawcall must be the same.
 If they are not the same, the display effect will be completely messy.

 The way to distribute all the animation data used at runtime to each joint texture atlases becomes a project-specific information, thus needs developer's input.
-See the joint texture layout panel documentation for more details on how to configure this.
+Please refer to the joint texture layout panel documentation for more details on how to configure this.

 Batched Skinning Model Component